 User Requirements

 As the client is the Department of Transport for Victoria, employees of the Department are the end users of the program.
 The end user must first begin with inserting the dataset.
 Once entered, the user may toggle between variations of the user interface.
-It is only required that the user enters certain parameters surrounding the nature of the user’s query.
+Users can then decide appropriate search parameters for their required query.
 Once decided, and entered, the results of the user’s query shall be viewable via the output.

 In a sequential list of needs, the above would be translated to: